-PG: First of all, just start, do it!
-Post content at least once a week, don't worry about metrics and always think about adding value to your audience through education or entertainment.
+PG: First of all, start, do it!
+Post content at least once a week, don't worry about metrics, and always think about adding value to your audience through education or entertainment.

-ML: You're a host with Univision, which is one of the largest Spanish-language content providers in North America.
+ML: You're a host with Univision, one of the largest Spanish-language content providers in North America.
 What has that been like?
 Are there any challenges to hosting that you hadn't anticipated?

 PG: 100%.
-Everything I went through hosting that show in Ecuador has been like a school for what I am doing at this point in my professional career.
+Everything I went through hosting that show in Ecuador has been like a school for what I am doing in my professional career.

 ML: Where do you see your career going?
 Are there any directors or franchises that you're bound and determined to work with?